Testicular Cancer: Overview

 Are there screening tests for testicular cancer?

 There are no blood tests used to screen for testicular cancer in men without symptoms.
 But doing a testicular self-exam (TSE) regularly may help you find cancer early.
-Some healthcare providers advise a TSE once a month.
+Some healthcare providers advise a TSE once a month after puberty.
 The American Cancer Society (ACS) doesn't have advice for how often it should be done.
-The ACS does advise that men be aware of testicular cancer.
-See your healthcare provider right away if you notice a lump on the testicle or other symptoms.
-These include:
+The ACS does advise that men be aware of testicular cancer and see a healthcare provider right away if a lump on the testicle or any of these other symptoms are found:

 - Swelling of a testicle